homermultitext/hmt-twiddle/README.md

 Comments in each script explain usage.

 - `publishReading.sc`.
 Generate diplomatic or normalized 2-column versions of analyzed documents.
-- `ngramHisto.sc`.
-Histograms of n-grams.
+- `hmt-ngrams.sc`.
+Play with n-grams and histograms of n-grams in all HMT texts.
 - `hmtErrors.sc`.
 Log all errors encountered in analyzing text corpus.